Turdyo/scala-backend/README.md

 1. Implement tests: Write test cases to validate the functionality of your application.
 Consider using frameworks like ScalaTest or ZIO Test to write unit tests that cover critical components of your codebase.

 1. Consider functional properties: Wherever applicable, emphasize functional programming principles such as immutability, referential transparency, and composability.
 Use appropriate abstractions and design patterns to enhance code modularity and maintainability.

-## Additional Requirements

-1. Group Size: Form groups of up to 4 students.
-You are encouraged to collaborate and discuss ideas within your group but ensure that each member actively contributes to the project.

-1. Due Date: The project is expected to be completed within one week after the class.
-Submit your project by the specified due date and time.
-Late submissions may incur penalties unless prior arrangements have been made with the instructor.

-1. Language: Use English for code, comments and documentation.

 ## Deliverables